 Sociocracy for All’s self-guided training course ‘Empowered Learning Circle’ course is our choice for this project.
 Groups of up to 8 people work through the training materials together.
 Cohousing Banyule members who completed it a couple of years ago recommend breaking it down into 8 x 1hr sessions, rather than 4 x 2hr sessions as designed.
 There is space in the budget for all members of all our local Transition groups to participate if interested.

 Cost per participant: Nil (covered by Transition Banyule)

 The Transition Banyule core group members (currently 8 people) will commence this training in late January.
 Other groups that can run concurrently can be scheduled in January.
 For now, consider the time commitment required, especially if your group members are nominating for more than one training opportunity.
 There is a fair amount of pre-reading for each module.

 Expectations: Pre- and post-training surveys.
-Printing of training materials will be at the participant’s own cost.
 Reading before each session.
 Share learning with local group in a format decided by their own group, e.g. presentation, video story.
 Apply learning to ongoing participation in local group.